-Currently, Senators man a number of committees and fill society offices with responsibilities in these other areas.
+Currently, Senators staff a number of committees and fill society offices with responsibilities in these other areas.
 Committees organize social Friday or “Phiday” night events, maintain the society graveyard plots in the Chapel Hill Cemetery, fundraise for charitable causes, organize the society graduation ceremony (complete with diplomas in Latin nearly unchanged from 200 years ago), and put together a dance (the December and the April) each semester.
-In addition, the Historian organizes the Kemp P. Battle Lecture, given by an authority in a UNC-related topic each University Day, and the Mangum Medal, a medal for oratory given to a senior each Spring.
-The societies also help manage a collection of over 100 portraits (in partnership with the Di-Phi Foundation), have a private library, and have access to two excellent assembly and study locations on campus.
+In addition, the Historian organizes the Kemp Plummer Battle Lecture, given by an authority in a UNC-related topic each University Day, and the Mangum Medal, a medal for oratory given to a senior each Spring.
+The societies also help manage a collection of over 100 portraits (in partnership with the Di Phi Foundation), have a private library, and have access to two excellent assembly and study locations on campus.

 Even Monday meetings represent far more than debate.
 Senators and guests may express their thoughts in the “Papers, Petitions, Memorials, and Addresses” part of the Agenda.
 Whether presenting a rap or complaining about their past week’s troubles, this part of the meeting provides a venue for the free exchange of ideasand the unrestrained artistic expression of any guest or senator.

 Since the days when students were required to be members to stay on campus, the Dialectic and Philanthropic societies have had an impact on many aspects of student life.
-Although the University of North Carolina has changed over time, These venerable literary societies provide a unique college culture at one with UNC’s long history.
+Although the University of North Carolina has changed over time, these venerable literary societies provide a unique college culture at one with UNC’s long history.